Brenda Moita

 Academic and research departments

-School of Veterinary Medicine, School of Biosciences, Faculty of Health and Medical Sciences, Horse Microbiome Research Group.About
+School of Veterinary Medicine, Faculty of Health and Medical Sciences, Horse Microbiome Research Group.About

-Brenda Moita is a passionate researcher specialising in Equine Grass Sickness (EGS), a devastating neurodegenerative disease affecting horses.
-Her PhD project seeks to solve the complex molecular mechanisms of EGS through innovative approaches in proteomics, biomarker discovery, and computational biology.
-As a Member of the Royal Society of Biology (MRSB), Brenda is driven to advance equine health through rigorous scientific inquiry.
+Brenda Moita is a dedicated researcher specialising in Equine Grass Sickness (EGS), a devastating neurodegenerative disease affecting horses.
+Her PhD focuses on understanding the complex molecular mechanisms of EGS through innovative approaches in proteomics, biomarker discovery, and computational biology.
+As a Member of the Royal Society of Biology (MRSB), she is committed to advancing equine health through rigorous scientific research.

-Her research integrates bottom-up proteomics, machine learning, and proteogenomics to identify diagnostic and prognostic biomarkers for EGS.
-By employing cutting-edge technologies, such as AlphaFold3 and Python-based bioinformatics tools, Brenda bridges computational and experimental techniques to provide new insights into this poorly understood condition.
+Her work integrates bottom-up proteomics, machine learning, and proteogenomics to identify diagnostic and prognostic biomarkers for EGS.
+By employing cutting-edge technologies, including AlphaFold3 and Python-based bioinformatics tools, she bridges computational and experimental techniques to provide novel insights into this poorly understood condition.

 My qualifications